DECO-3500/Five_Fingers/Readme.md

 		- Requires a posting interface where users can upload local images and text.

-		- Users should be able to open others' posts to comment and like them.
+		- Users are able to open others' posts to comment and like them.

 ### 5. Travel Companion Matching Page